Assignment 2: Proposal

 The proposal is an argument that advocates for your concept, approach, and team.
 It must be very tight and clear, like an elevator pitch.
 You must be able to clearly articulate the proposed interactive experience, your intended users, your design goals, your expected steps towards achieving those goals, and how the skillsets of various members will help facilitate development.

-Deliverable: Presentation #
+Deliverable: Presentation Slides and Recording #

-Please prepare a Google Slides presentation of your proposal.
+Please prepare a slide presentation of your proposal.
 On the first slide, include the title for your project, the name for your team, and the names of all members on your team.
-You will submit a link to your slides via Moodle by Monday, September 18 at 11:59 PM.
+Make sure that the slides use visuals to illustrate aspects of your proposal.

 Interactive Experience #